nomad-xyz/docs/docs/bridge/nomad-gui.md

 <br>

 (Optional) Change Destination address.
-This is set as your wallet address be default. ::: CAUTION Sending assets to an address you do not control can result in a permanent loss of funds! ::: Click "edit", click "change" inside input, then copy your address, click to paste, then Save.
+This is set as your wallet address by default. ::: CAUTION Sending assets to an address you do not control can result in a permanent loss of funds! ::: Click "edit", click "change" inside input, then copy your address, click to paste, then Save.

 ![Change Destination](../public/tutorials/bridge-gui/change-dest-1.png)
 ![Paste Destination](../public/tutorials/bridge-gui/change-dest-2.png)